 These fibroids vary in size and number and can go unnoticed.
 However, some women have fibroids that cause pelvic pain or heavy periods.
 They can even affect fertility or pregnancy.

-Treatment for uterine fibroids varies, ranging from conservative care to surgery.
+Treatment for uterine fibroids vary, ranging from conservative care to surgery.
 Uterine fibroid embolization is a nonsurgical, minimally invasive treatment option for women with fibroids.

-The team at Vascular and Vein Institute of the South determines if you’re a candidate for uterine fibroid embolization after a consultation.
-They typically perform the procedure for women with fibroids that cause pain or other problems, such as:
+We determine if you’re a candidate for uterine fibroid embolization after a consultation.
+We typically perform the procedure for women with fibroids that cause pain or other problems, such as:

-Because it’s not known how UFE might affect a woman’s fertility, the team only recommends the procedure for women who have no future pregnancy plans.
+Because it’s not known how UFE might affect a woman’s fertility, the we only recommend the procedure for women who have no future pregnancy plans.

-The Vascular and Vein Institute of the South team reviews the details of your uterine fibroid embolization at your consultation.
-They administer a sedative through an intravenous (IV) line in your arm to help you relax during the procedure.
+We review the details of your uterine fibroid embolization at your consultation.
+We'll administer a sedative through an intravenous (IV) line in your arm to help you relax during the procedure.

-Once at the uterine artery, your surgeon injects an embolic agent into the arteries that supply blood to your fibroids.
-Your surgeon removes the catheter and closes the incision.
+Once at the uterine artery, the surgeon injects an embolic agent into the arteries that supplies blood to your fibroids.

+The surgeon removes the catheter and closes the incision.
 The procedure takes about 90 minutes.

 You may experience some aching and pain following uterine fibroid embolization.
-The team recommends you limit activity during the first few days and avoid strenuous physical activity for a set period of time.
+We recommend you limit activity during the first few days and avoid strenuous physical activity for a set period of time.

 Recovery typically takes 5-10 days.
 Your fibroids shrink over time, and your symptoms resolve.

-To find out more about uterine fibroid embolization and how it may benefit you, call Vascular and Vein Institute of the South or schedule an appointment online today.
+To find out more about uterine fibroid embolization and how it may benefit you, call us today at 1-833-4FIBROIDS or schedule an appointment online.